 “Modern Slavery” has the meaning given in Section 18.4 (Anti-Modern Slavery).

-“Ordering Document(s)” means Fitbit’s order form, quote, order confirmation, purchase order or other similar document executed by Fitbit and Client describing the Fitbit Solutions and/or Fitbit Products & Services to be provided and that references these Client Terms.
+“Ordering Document(s)” means Fitbit’s order form, quote, order confirmation, purchase order or other similar document executed by Fitbit and Client describing Fitbit Care and/or the Products & Services to be provided and that references these Client Terms.

 “Participant” means any individual that is participating in Client’s Program.

-“Personal Information” means any information relating to an identified or identifiable natural person, including names, contact information (including email addresses, postal addresses, and telephone numbers), government identification numbers, financial account numbers, payment card information, transaction information, credit report information, biometric information, IP addresses, network and hardware identifiers, geo-location information, and any other information about individual persons or their purchase or use of Fitbit Products & Services.
+“Personal Information” means any information relating to an identified or identifiable natural person, including names, contact information (including email addresses, postal addresses, and telephone numbers), government identification numbers, financial account numbers, payment card information, transaction information, credit report information, biometric information, IP addresses, network and hardware identifiers, geo-location information, and any other information classified as personal information under applicable Privacy Laws.